How do people actually use our website/digital product?

 Timeframe: 6 weeks

 As designers and product managers, it can be easy to get caught up in your work – making modifications and new features at the request of various voices from inside your organization, or even the feedback from a small, but vocal, set of users.

 But, how are your users actually using your site or digital product?
 What usability issues are there?
 And how can you learn all of this without biasing your own research?

 Through speaking with your actual users and using various qualitative research methods, we can answer your questions and share insights that your organization can use for years to come.

 What your organization is struggling with now:

-- Your site feels outdated and hard to navigate.
+- Your site or product feels outdated and hard to navigate.
 Users can’t find information easily and are needing a lot of hand-holding and guidance.

 - You have analytics data, but no context of who your users are and how they’re using your site on mobile apps and browsers.
 You need a stronger user profile.

 - Your site has a lot of traffic, but people come and leave quickly without exploring further.

 - Your design team has been designing against internal requests and tickets, but they’d like to have more universal user knowledge to make fixes before complaints come in.